Screening and diagnostic tests

 Triple or quadruple test

 If you are more than 14 weeks pregnant when you have your first ultrasound scan, you will be offered a blood test called a triple (or quadruple) test.
-This is another way to assess your baby's risk of having Down's syndrome and can be done up to 20 weeks of pregnancy.
+This is another way to assess your baby's chance of having Down's syndrome and can be done up to 20 weeks of pregnancy.

 The quadruple screening test picks up around 80% of babies with Down’s syndrome but it will also give a Down’s result to 3% of pregnancies where it is not true

-Screening tests only indicate risk
+Screening tests only indicate chance

 Remember that the nuchal translucency scan, combined test and triple or quadruple test give only an indication of the chance of your baby having Down's syndrome.
 None of these tests can tell you for certain.
-If the results show that your baby has a higher risk, you can have further tests that will diagnose the condition.
+If the results show that your baby has a higher chance, you can have further tests that will diagnose the condition.